squidfunk/mkdocs-material/docs/faq/insiders-version.md

 __What constitutes non-commercial use of the Insiders version?__
 > Non-commercial use of our Material for MkDocs refers to any use private use.
-This includes individuals using the Insiders version for private or purely non-commercial open-source projects.
+This includes individuals using the Insiders version for private or purely non-commercial Open Source projects.
 We offer two different tiers for non-commercial use, depending on the number of sites you want to build.

 __What is your fair use policy?__